Cream of Asparagus Soup Recipe

 Instructions

-• Heat the butter in a large saucepan until melted.
-Add the onions, garlic, and pepper and sauté for about 5 minutes – until the onion has softened.
-Add the asparagus, cover with a lid, and allow to cook over medium heat until softened – about 5-10 minutes.
+• Heat the butter in a large saucepan over medium heat until melted.
+Add the onions, garlic, and pepper and sauté for about 5 minutes, until the onions have softened.

-• Add the cream and stir well to combine.
-Then serve and enjoy!
-If wanted, swirl a little cream into each bowl and/or top with the leftover asparagus tips.
+Serve the cream of asparagus soup and enjoy!
+If wanted, swirl a little cream into each bowl and/or top with the cooked asparagus tips.
 You can also drizzle a bit of lemon juice.

 Notes